-Skipping credit card fees: If you’re already paying high interest on your credit card balance, you should consider refinancing or consolidating first.
+Skipping credit card fees: If you’re already paying high interest on your credit card balance, you should consider first.
 Otherwise, these services can help you make a purchase without adding to your credit card balance, which can have APRs between 14% and 24%.
 But remember: This only works if you can stay on top of your repayment plan.

 Earning rewards: Some BNPL companies offer exclusive discounts and features.
 Klarna, for example, will notify you if an item you’re watching drops in price.
 Other companies are experimenting with loyalty programs, where shoppers can earn rewards by using the service.